Waling: Agriculture

-The more fertile irrigated fields for those crops are at valley bottoms and foothills whereas the unirrigated terraces are at higher altitude.
-Waling is also famous as a major ginger-producing area in the Nepal for years.
-The other produces are oranges and green vegetables.
-In the recent years many farmers have also started coffee production, and the region is quickly becoming renowned for its high-quality organic coffee that gets exported to US, Japan and other parts of the world.
+The more fertile irrigated fields for those crops are at valley bottoms and foothills, whereas the unirrigated terraces are at higher altitudes.
+Waling has also been famous as a major ginger-producing area in Nepal for years.
+The other produce is oranges and green vegetables.
+In recent years, many farmers have also started coffee production, and the region is quickly becoming renowned for its high-quality organic coffee that gets exported to the US, Japan, and other parts of the world.

-Waling is the gateway to many villages that are focusing to add the village tourism in their economy.
+Waling is the gateway to many villages that are focusing on adding village tourism to their economy.

-Coffee is being cultivated between 700 m to 1300 m above sea level in fertile, loam to infertile gravel mixed soil in Waling area and other parts of Syangja district.
-The largest orchard in the district has 4000 plants and in others the number of plants ranges from 100 to 400.
-The common varieties of coffee grown in the area are Bourbon, Pacamara, Caturra and Yellow Caturra.
-Most of the coffee plantations in Syangja district have shades provided by already existing indigenous fruits and fodder plants as Sal, Katush, Chilaune, Nivaro, Badhar, Bedulo, Tote, Khaniya, Mayal, Kimbu, Suntala, Nibua, Amba, Kera, Mewa, Rukh katahar, Naspati, Aaru, Anar.
-Imported plants as Ipil-ipil, Rai grass, Dadaab have also been used as shade plants.
-The coffee is organically grown and plants such as garlic, chinaberry, neem, siam weed, stinging nettle, smart weed, mugwort, prickly ash, malabar nut tree, marigold and tobacco plant are usually used to prepare plant based organic pesticides for managing insects and diseases as a local solution.
+Coffee is being cultivated between 700 m to 1300 m above sea level in fertile, loam to infertile gravel mixed soil in Waling and other parts of the Syangja district.
+The largest orchard in the district has 4000 plants, and in others, the number of plants ranges from 100 to 400.
+The common varieties of coffee grown in the area are Bourbon, Pacamara, Caturra, and Yellow Caturra.
+Most of the coffee plantations in the Syangja district have shades provided by already existing indigenous fruits and fodder plants as Sal, Katush, Chilaune, Nivaro, Badhar, Bedulo, Tote, Khaniya, Mayal, Kimbu, Suntala, Nibua, Amba, Kera, Mewa, Rukh katahar, Naspati, Aaru, and Anar.
+Imported plants as Ipil-ipil, Rai grass, and Dadaab, have also been used as shade plants.
+The coffee is organically grown, and plants such as garlic, chinaberry, neem, siam weed, stinging nettle, smart weed, mugwort, prickly ash, malabar nut tree, marigold, and tobacco plant are usually used to prepare plant-based organic pesticides for managing insects and diseases as a local solution.
 The relatively serious and common diseases identified in the plantation were Anthracnose (Colletotrichum gloeosporioides Penz.), Brown eye spot (Cercospora coffeicola), Damping off (Rhizoctonia solani), and Wilt disease (Fusarium spp.).
 Other minor diseases like sooty mould and algal spots have also been reported.
-Common insect pests in the orchard were white stem borer, red stem borer, green scale, mealy bugs, aphids, Snail, grasshopper, hopper, hairy caterpillar, case worm and tortoise beetles.
-A number of organizations like DCPA, CoPP HELVETAS, DADO and other local non-governmental organizations are providing support to the coffee farmers in the area.
+Common insect pests in the orchard were white stem borer, red stem borer, green scale, mealy bugs, aphids, Snail, grasshopper, hopper, hairy caterpillar, case worm, and tortoise beetles.
+Several organizations like DCPA, CoPP HELVETAS, DADO, and other local non-governmental organizations are providing support to the coffee farmers in the area.

 Waling is among the major areas in the Syangja district that produce sweet oranges.
 In 2010/2011, Syangja became the top district among 68 districts by producing 11,571 tonnes of oranges.

 Other traditional professions

-Many households in Raipal of Waling municipality work as blacksmith.
+Many households in Raipal of Waling municipality work as blacksmiths.
 It is an ancestral tradition for many Dalits, mainly Biswakarma.
-Commonly manufactured items by forging wrought iron and steel are khukuris, sickles, spades, daggers and axes.
+Commonly manufactured items by forging wrought iron and steel are khukuris, sickles, spades, daggers, and axes.

 Natural resources

-The Department of Mine and Geology of Nepal has identified Waling among potential mining site for raw material for cement.
+The Department of Mines and Geology of Nepal has identified Waling as a potential mining site for raw material for cement.